MintuJohnsontj/HollywoodRecommenderSystem/README.md

 #### 4. ItsDangerous
 ItsDangerous is a safe data serialization library for the Python programming language, licensed under a BSD license.
 It is used to store the session of a Flask application in a cookie without allowing users to tamper with the session contents.

+### Countvectorizer
+CountVectorizer is a great tool provided by the scikit-learn library in Python.
+It is used to transform a given text into a vector on the basis of the frequency (count) of each word that occurs in the entire text.
+This is helpful when we have multiple such texts, and we wish to convert each word in each text into vectors (for using in further text analysis).

 ### Cosine Similarity
   Cosine similarity measures the similarity between two vectors of an inner product space.
 It is measured by the cosine of the angle between two vectors and determines whether two vectors are pointing in roughly the same direction.
 It is often used to measure document similarity in text analysis.